danslimmon/qsim/README.md

 the current system state at any point in the simulation and turn that state into data.

-## An Example: Super market checkout line.
+## An example: supermarket checkout line.

-Suppose you want to model the queueing behavior at a small super market with 3 checkout lines.
+Suppose you want to model the queueing behavior at a small supermarket with 3 checkout lines.
 Here's the sort of queueing system you'd create with `qsim`: